+2. Make sure your router has a decent firewall

 A firewall is a piece of software or hardware that (simply speaking) lets the good stuff in and the bad stuff out.
 Most internet service providers offer a free router and modem when you sign up with them.
 Make sure that it has a decent firewall.
-If you are a tech-savvy person then you can even upgrade the firmware (using the likes of Tomato or DD-WRT) on many routers to improve the security amongst other things.
+If you are a tech-savvy person then you can even upgrade the firmware (using the likes of DD-WRT) on many routers to improve the security amongst other things.
 This Lifehacker article gives some good tips on how to do this.

 3. Make sure your Computer or Device has a decent firewall

 Most computers these days have an integrated firewall built in to the operating system.
 Windows has the imaginatively titled "Windows Firewall" and Mac OS X has an integrated one too (see here for more information on how to enable the Mac OS X firewall in Snow Leopard).
 For Linux, it depends on your flavour, but this article from Tech Radar gives a list of decent firewalls you could consider.